IgniteUI/igniteui-docfx/en/components/overlay_position.md

 # Position strategies

 Position strategies determine where to display the component in the provided IgxOverlayService.
 There are three position strategies:
-1) **Global** - Positions the element based on the directions passed in trough PositionSettings.
+1) **Global** - Positions the element based on the directions passed in through PositionSettings.
 These are Top/Middle/Bottom for verticalDirection and Left/Center/Right for horizontalDirection.
 Defaults to:

 | horizontalDirection        | verticalDirection        |
 |:---------------------------|:-------------------------|
 | HorizontalAlignment.Center | VerticalAlignment.Middle |

-2) **Connected** - Positions the element based on the directions and start point passed in trough PositionSettings.
+2) **Connected** - Positions the element based on the directions and start point passed in through PositionSettings.
 It is possible to either pass a start point or an HTMLElement as a positioning base.
 Defaults to:

 | target          | horizontalDirection       |  verticalDirection       | horizontalStartPoint     | verticalStartPoint       |
 |:----------------|:--------------------------|:-------------------------|:-------------------------|:-------------------------|
 | new Point(0, 0) | HorizontalAlignment.Right | VerticalAlignment.Bottom | HorizontalAlignment.Left | VerticalAlignment.Bottom |

-3) **Auto** - Positions the element as in **Connected** positioning strategy and re-positions the element in the view port (calculating a different start point) in case the element is partially getting out of view, adding an offsetPadding.
+3) **Auto** - Positions the element as in **Connected** positioning strategy and re-positions the element in the view port (calculating a different start point) in case the element is partially out of view.
 Defaults to:

 | target          | horizontalDirection       |  verticalDirection       | horizontalStartPoint     | verticalStartPoint       |
 |:----------------|:--------------------------|:-------------------------|:-------------------------|:-------------------------|
 | new Point(0, 0) | HorizontalAlignment.Right | VerticalAlignment.Bottom | HorizontalAlignment.Left | VerticalAlignment.Bottom |

+*Note*: Will not reposition the element if it uses Center / Middle alignment

 ## Usage
 Position an element based on an existing button as a target, so it's start point is the button's Bottom/Left corner.